Wilfred (Australian TV series): International

-Critical attention from international reviewers was rare until after the international release of the DVD box-set in mid-2012, well into the American version's second season.
+Critical attention from international reviewers was rare until after the international release of the DVD boxset in mid-2012, well into the American version's second season.
 Many reviewers commented that it was surprisingly different to the American version, despite the near-identical premise and even the same lead actor.
 Reviews generally compared the show favourably to its American counterpart, noting its darker, edgier tone, and with most finding it funnier than the "toned-down" American version.
-Paul Mavis of DVD Talk (USA) praised the show's minimal exploration of the mental health themes so prominent in the US version: "The laughs are unfettered by some falsely reassuring framework of whether or not it's all real."
+Paul Mavis of DVD Talk (USA) praised the show's minimal exploration of the mental health themes so prominent in the American version: "The laughs are unfettered by some falsely reassuring framework of whether or not it's all real."
 However, Manny Lozano (VeryAware, USA) found that the lack of any explanation for Adam's apparent psychosis made the show less credible.

 A particular point of difference with Australian reviewers was a recognition of the quality of all three, deeply flawed main characters.
 Kelly O'Neill (Rhythm Circus UK) called Wilfred "almost documentary-like in its ability to capture human and animal behaviour...
 The American version cannot hope to master [the original] if it places light comedy and attractive main stars over character development and the concept of dark comedy.
 Nick Aldwinckle of Cult Box (UK) similarly stated "Wilfreds real strength isn’t in its carefully unpredictable tone; it actually lies in the perfect characterisation of the three leads," and compared Wilfred to several much-loved British classics: "Ending after a mere 16 episodes, this is one of those rare sitcoms that join the likes of Fawlty Towers, I'm Alan Partridge and The Office in that esteemed 'two series of perfection' category."